ExiaGroup/Exia_Project/README.md

 # Exia_Project
-Exia_Project is a repository for showcasing my work in data analytics and data science.
+A repository for showcasing my work in data analytics and data science.